Wall Street closes higher, adding to gains after big rally

 Companies so far have been mostly topping profit expectations this reporting season, as is usually the case, though the most recent reports were mixed.

-Beyond Netflix, several other tech-oriented companies were making strong gains.
-Amazon climbed 4%, and Nvidia jumped 5.2%, helping the Nasdaq composite index to be the market's clear leader.
+Beyond Netflix, several other tech-oriented companies made strong gains.
+Amazon climbed 3.9%, and Nvidia jumped 4.8%, which helped boost the tech-heavy Nasdaq composite index.

 In Europe, stocks slipped amid worries about whether Russia would restrict supplies of natural gas headed for the region after some maintenance on a key pipeline is scheduled to end Thursday.
 Germany's DAX fell 0.2%, and French stocks dipped 0.3%.